 - A great location for foodies.
 Stock up at local markets, sample trad Turkish (or fusion) fare nearby, or book one of their own foodie tours

 - No lifts, so it can be a slog up to the second- or third-floor apartments

-- No private outside space other than Hendek Loft, although Shah Place and the Petraki Place apartments have access to communal roof terraces
+- Only two apartments (Hendek Loft and Galip Place) have private outside space, although Shah Place and the Petraki Place apartments have access to communal roof terraces

 - Most apartments have one bathroom between two or three bedrooms (though some have second bathrooms or additional toilets)

 Best time to go